-- MELTA may reimburse members for the costs of attending external events (for example, INTERELTA meetings, IATEFEL conferences and BESIG conferences).
+1. MELTA may reimburse members for the costs of attending external events (for example, INTER-ELTA meetings, IATEFL conferences and BESIG conferences).

-- Individuals receiving such reimbursement are representatives of MELTA at the events they attend.
-Their duties in this capacity include networking with members of other teachers’ organizations, finding speakers for Melta workshops and reporting on the events in the MELTA News, on the MELTA website and/or at MELTA events.
+5. Individuals receiving such reimbursement are representatives of MELTA at the events they attend.
+Their duties in this capacity include networking with members of other teachers’ organizations, finding speakers for MELTA workshops and reporting on the events in the MELTA News, on the MELTA website and/or at MELTA events.

-- If the editor is also a member of the MELTA Committee, such payments may be additional to the lump-sum payment defined in Section I.1 above.
+3. If a member of the editorial team or the website administrator is also a member of the MELTA Committee, such payments may be additional to the lump-sum payment defined in Section I.1 above.